CNNislands

 Brush the coat.
 Always brush your dog’s coat before a bath.
 This removes any tangles and debris.

 Rid the shedding.
 Labs shed a lot twice a year, and it’s best to brush them daily when this happens.
-You can also bathe them with warm water to rid of dead hairs.
+You can also bathe them with warm water to remove dead hairs.

 Take them for a bath.
 Bath with Labs happens once a month.
-But, if your pooch is often wandering the outdoors, it’s best to bathe them once every three to five weeks.
+But, if your pup is often wandering the outdoors, it’s best to bathe them once every three to five weeks.

 Clip their nails.
 Labs have nail trimmings every three to four weeks.